jessestimpson/kapten/README.md

 Notice that the `"../assets"` path is ok because that directory is part of the dep project itself, whereas deps created and managed by `mix` at the top-level only.

+@todo: newish geneator adds a reference to deps dir in tailwind.config.js, which is a problem

 ### A dependency must allow full configurability of shared system resources